ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/README.md

 # What is Kosu?

-The Kosu protocol is a **relay protocol for smart contract-based financial primitives.** The **OrderStream** is a decentralized, event-based, and super-peer network with proof-of-stake based sybil tolerance with access control managed by an Ethereum contract system.
+The Kosu protocol is a **relay protocol for smart contract-based financial primitives.** The **Kosu network** is a decentralized, event-based, and super-peer network with proof-of-stake based sybil tolerance with access control managed by an Ethereum contract system.

-The OrderStream network provides a venue for order message broadcast and price discovery for any type of Ethereum-based financial primitive that meets the following criteria.
+The Kosu network provides a venue for order message broadcast and price discovery for any type of Ethereum-based financial primitive that meets the following criteria.
 They must 1) allow arbitrary "off-chain" methods for broadcast and discovery of signed, executable order messages, and 2) implement some type of settlement or execution "on-chain", where the transfer of assets and validation of balances takes place via protocol-independent Ethereum contracts.

 [Click here](./overview/) for a complete technical introduction to the Kosu protocol.